Pesa 218M

 Pesa 218M is a family of two-car standard-gauge diesel multiple units (DMUs) produced by Pesa between 2005 and 2015.
 Only one single-engine unit of the original 218M model was built, while the remaining dual-engine units were designated as subtypes 218Ma-218Md.
-A total of 76 units were produced, which are operated by Arriva (6 units), Koleje Dolnośląskie (9 units), Koleje Wielkopolskie (13 units), Polregio (45 units), and Szybka Kolej Miejska in Tricity (3 units).
+A total of 76 units were produced, which are operated by Arriva (6 units), Lower Silesian Railways (9 units), Greater Poland Railways (13 units), Polregio (45 units), and Szybka Kolej Miejska in Tricity (3 units).

 The series includes SA131, SA132, SA133, and SA134.

 History

 Origins

 Pesa had planned to build two-car and three-car diesel multiple units (DMUs) as early as 2001, following the production of its first single-car diesel vehicle, Pesa 214M.
 In the two-car version, the additional car could be either a trailer or a powered unit.
 Initially, the design envisioned connecting two cars similar to the 214M, with the driver's cabs on one side replaced by inter-car passageways.
 This vehicle would have a length of 49 meters.
 Each car was intended to run on its own two-axle bogies.
 The planned two-car unit was to be designated as 217M.

 Ultimately, Pesa decided on a slightly different design and began production of the 218Mx family in 2005.
 The first member of this family was the 218M, designated as SA131-001, which was produced for the Pomeranian Voivodeship.